Azure-Samples/active-directory-dotnet-external-identities-idology-identity-verification/README.md

 - csharp
 products:
 - azure-active-directory
-description: "Sample for integrating External Identities self-service sign-up with IDology identity proofing using API connectors"
+description: "Sample for integrating External Identities self-service sign-up with IDology identity verification using API connectors"
-urlFragment: "active-directory-dotnet-external-identities-idology-identity-proofing"
+urlFragment: "active-directory-dotnet-external-identities-idology-identity-verification"
 ---

 # IDology External Identities self-service sign-up API connector integration

 Azure Active Directory (Azure AD) External Identities enable you to provide [self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) for external users so that collaboration is seamless and end-user friendly.
 [API connectors](https://docs.microsoft.com/azure/active-directory/b2b/api-connectors-overview) enable you to leverage web APIs to integrate those self-service sign-up flows with external cloud systems.

 Verifying a user's identity can be critical to securing an application from fraudulent and malicious actors and confidently allowing self-service sign-up.
-To accomplish this, you can use IDology's identity verification and proofing service including ID verification, Fraud prevention, Compliance, and other solutions.
+To accomplish this, you can use IDology's identity verification and verification service including ID verification, Fraud prevention, Compliance, and other solutions.

 ## Contents